tobega/tailspin-v0/TailspinReference.md

 Note that at each step of a _value chain_, any number of values may be emitted for each input value.
 If no values are emitted from a step, the processing of that _value chain_ ends.

-Whitespace works as a separator but is ignored.
+Whitespace works as a separator but is otherwise ignored.

 Language constructs are designed to be as like the value they match or produce as possible.
 Rather than using control flow keywords, you would in tailspin produce streams of values in a declarative way.